-Ecodesign capabilities enabled by digital have been developed and life cycle analysis (LCA) models have been created to support sustainability assessment of our future products.
+Ecodesign capabilities enabled by digital have been developed and LCA models have been created to support assessment of our future products.

-We also made good progress in the validation and implementation of processes, methods and tools supporting the new co-development logic for the early programme development phase, reducing risks for late changes and development costs.
+We also made good progress on the validation and implementation of processes, methods and tools supporting the new co-development logic for the early programme development phase, reducing risks for late changes and development costs.
 Our existing disconnected product functional and physical architecture design tools started being connected through our developed model based system engineering framework.
 New industrial system static and dynamic modelling capabilities were developed and started showing improvements in our ability to predict our future industrial system and supply chain ramp up readiness.

-Digital continuity with a network of platforms:
+- Digital continuity with a network of platforms: